dr-jam/FactoryExercise/README.md

 ## Stage 1: Shields Online

 The Aegis prototype shield mechanism is nearly complete.
-Your task to complete the shield's functionality by adding a recharging mechanism which consists of the following:
+Your task is to complete the shield's functionality by adding a recharging mechanism which consists of the following:
 * Use the `RechargeRate` and `RechargeDelay` properties of the `ShieldController` class to enable:
   * After the shield has taken damage or is not at maximum capacity, it enters a recharge delay period lasting `RechargeDelay` seconds.
   * After the recharge delay period, the shield begins to recharge at `RechargeRate` capacity points per second.